 • [BLANK]

-[ A small replica of a beige brick house with white detailing at the top and on the windows.
+[ Artwork description: A small replica of a beige brick house with white detailing at the top and on the windows.
 The house features a grand post and lintel entryway to the door at left and a protruding white window to the right.
 The second floor features two windows within the wall, with the one at right longer than at left.
 The image also documents the furniture within the house, which includes several black, white, red and wooden colored old-fashioned pieces. ]

 Untitled (Dollhouse) from 2002 Norton Christmas Project